Last updated: 28 June 2026

 Plan typesFixed rate, Variable rate, Green energy, Businessvariable, solar, green

-✓ indicates the better value option for that metric.
+✓ = lower figure in our AER/ESC benchmark data, not a recommendation.
 Estimated annual bills are based on AER Reference Price / ESC VDO benchmarks.
 Actual rates vary by state and plan.

 This analysis is based on EnergyPlans Australia's 2026 energy pricing data across multiple providers and states.